gwen-interpreter/gwen/doc/START.md

 gwen>Then z == 3

 INFO - Evaluating Step: Then z == 3
-INFO - Found 'z = 3' in 'default' vars scope
+INFO - Found 'z = 3' in 'global' vars scope
 INFO - [0.0006 secs] Passed Step: Then z == 3

      Then z == 3 # [0.0006 secs] Passed